Fish habitat at Englebright and Daguerre Point dams

 The feasibility study would explore in greater depth any restoration opportunities identified in the reconnaissance study.
 The proposed funding is a clear sign of the president’s and the Corps’ strong commitment to thoroughly exploring all options for habitat improvement measures as quickly as possible.

-What is the Corps authorized to do at these dams?
+Expand List item 16280Collapse List item 16280 What is USACE authorized to do at these dams?

-At Daguerre Point Dam, the Corps is responsible for routine maintenance of the dam and ensures that the fish ladders function as designed.
-Because fish passage is not an authorized project purpose at Englebright, our activities are limited to routine maintenance of the dam and the recreation facilities at Englebright Lake.
+At Daguerre Point Dam, USACE is responsible for routine maintenance of the dam and adjust water levels in the fish ladders as directed by the California Department of Fish and Wildlife.
+Because fish passage is not an authorized project purpose at Daguerre Point or Englebright, our activities are limited to routine maintenance of the dams, activities that fall under our debris management mission, and the operation and maintenance of the recreation facilities at Englebright Lake.

-Why did the Corps submit separate biological assessments for Englebright and Daguerre Point dams, when they were included in the same document for previous biological assessments?
+Expand List item 16281Collapse List item 16281 Why did USACE submit separate biological assessments for Englebright and Daguerre Point dams, when they were included in the same document for previous biological assessments?

 Although we had previously analyzed the effects of operation and maintenance activities for both dams in a single biological assessment, in October 2013 we transmitted separate biological assessments to the National Marine Fisheries Service for each dam.
 Separate biological assessments were appropriate because each dam was built under a separate authorization and appropriation and the dams are wholly separate projects.
 The activities at one are not dependent upon decisions made at the other.

-Why is the U.S. Army Corps of Engineers involved with fish passage on the Yuba River?
+Expand List item 16282Collapse List item 16282 Why is USACE involved with fish passage on the Yuba River?

 To improve habitat made accessible by the fish ladders at Daguerre Point Dam, the Corps is implementing several ongoing conservation measures in the reach of the lower Yuba River between the two dams, including gravel augmentation, large woody debris placement and salmonid redd surveys.

-Will the Corps be involved in the upcoming Federal Energy Regulatory Commission relicensing at Englebright?
+Expand List item 16283Collapse List item 16283 Will USACE be involved in the upcoming Federal Energy Regulatory Commission relicensing at Englebright?

 The Federal Power Act, Section 4(e) (16 U.S.C.
-797(e)), allows federal agencies to prescribe conditions to ensure Federal Engergy Regulatory Commission licenses are not inconsistent with the purposes of a project.
+797(e)), allows federal agencies to prescribe conditions to ensure Federal Energy Regulatory Commission licenses are not inconsistent with the purposes of a project.

 Englebright Dam is a debris dam that was authorized for the purpose of retaining hydraulic mining debris and later for hydropower.
-The Corps role will involve reviewing documentation and providing input to ensure that the new FERC license does not impact the Corps’ ability to carry out its congressionally-authorized project purpose.
+The USACE role will involve reviewing documentation and providing input to ensure that the new FERC license does not impact USACE's ability to carry out its congressionally-authorized project purpose.

-However, if the FERC license triggers Section 404 of the Clean Water Act, the Corps will be responsible for processing a permit for that action.
+However, if the FERC license triggers Section 404 of the Clean Water Act, USACE will be responsible for processing a permit for that action.